 Hurricane Supplication Day

-Hurricane Supplication Day is a holiday that’s observed on the fourth Monday of July in the U.S Virgin Islands.
-It’s a day that was created to allow residents of St. Croix, St. John, and St. Thomas to pray for safety against hurricanes and other tropical storms that ravage the Caribbean islands during the hurricane season.
+Hurricane Supplication Day is a holiday observed on the fourth Monday of July in the U.S. Virgin Islands.
+It is a day created to allow residents of St. Croix, St. John, and St. Thomas to pray for safety against hurricanes and other tropical storms that ravage the Caribbean islands during the hurricane season.

-Although it’s not technically a public holiday anymore, it is a holiday that’s been observed in a non-official capacity for the past several decades.
-On average, a hurricane passes by the U.S Virgin Islands every 3-years, while the island suffers a direct hit every 8-years.
+Although it is not technically a public holiday anymore, it has been observed in a non-official capacity for the past several decades.
+On average, a hurricane passes by the U.S. Virgin Islands every three years, while the islands suffer a direct hit every eight years.

 Facts About Hurricanes

-Since hurricanes are the main subject of this holiday, we thought that it would be appropriate to talk about hurricanes.
-Or, to be more specific, we thought that we’d give a few facts about hurricanes that we think people might be interested in hearing about.
+Since hurricanes are the main subject of this holiday, we thought it would be appropriate to talk about hurricanes.
+Or, to be more specific, we thought we would give a few facts about hurricanes that we think people might be interested in hearing about.

 - The National Hurricane Center began giving official names to storms in 1953.